-\textbf{Hint Configuration. }We tested various hint configurations to determine the optimal setup for capturing the trajectory of the algorithm.
-Each configuration varies in the selection of intermediate algorithmic steps that are passed as hints to the processor.
-We evaluated our model's performance against the following hint configurations: \begin{enumerate}[itemsep=0pt] \item \texttt{P2}: Pass only the output of the second phase of the algorithm. \item \texttt{P12}: Pass the output of both phases of the algorithm. \item \texttt{P1I}: Pass the intermediate calculations of the first phase of the algorithm - i.e. the correspondence-finding iterations. \item \texttt{P1I2}: Pass the intermediate calculations of the first phase of the algorithm along with the output of the second phase. \end{enumerate} Here, we initially quantitatively evaluate the final predictions from the models, as shown in \Cref{tab:ablation_hints}.
-The results demonstrate that different hint configurations achieve comparable performance in predicting the final output of the algorithm and the ground truth, with \texttt{P2} and \texttt{P12} outperforming the others in predicting the transformed pointclouds, as indicated by lower average MSE scores.
+Here, we initially evaluated the final predictions from the models, as shown in \Cref{tab:ablation_hints}.
+The results demonstrate that different hint configurations achieve comparable performance in predicting the final output of the algorithm and the ground truth, with \texttt{P2} and \texttt{P12} outperforming the others in predicting the transformed point clouds, as indicated by lower average MSE scores.
 Our experiments indicate that to effectively learn the intermediate representations of the algorithms, hints should be representative of the algorithm's entire trajectory.
 However, when the changes between the hints are minimal and the inputs are imbalanced -- such as in the cases of \texttt{P1I} and \texttt{P1I2} -- the model's performance suffers in predicting the intermediate hints.
 For configurations \texttt{P1I} and \texttt{P1I2}, the intermediate ground truth hints are mostly repetitive, and the changes between scalar hints are minimal.
-Therefore, we concluded that the configurations \texttt{P2} and \texttt{P12} are of most interest and as such, they have both been explored further above in \texttt{NAR-P2Pv1} and \texttt{NAR-P2Pv2}, respectively.
+Therefore, we concluded that the configurations \texttt{P2} and \texttt{P12} are of most interest and, as such, they have both been explored further above in \texttt{NAR-P2Pv1} and \texttt{NAR-P2Pv2}, respectively.